testappio/cli/README.md

 }
 ```

-2. From your terminal navitage to the extracted folder
+2. From your terminal, navigate to the extracted folder

 ```
 ta-cli.exe publish